okalangkenneth/majestic-dolphin/content/pages/portfolio/project-2_.md

 The bump that I ran into was converting the default kelvin units into celsius as it is the commonly used measure in Sweden.
 I solved this by visiting the StackOverflow website where I found the solution.
 I changed the units = metric in the GET request code.

 #### **Lessons Learnt.**

+The bump that I ran into was converting the default kelvin units into celsius as it is the commonly used measure in Sweden.
+I solved this by visiting the StackOverflow website where I found the solution.
+I changed the units = metric in the GET request code.